What is Kava?

 What is CBD?

-CBD (cannabidiol) is one of over 60 active chemical compounds (or ‘cannabinoids’) in the marijuana plant.
-It’s usually the second-most abundant cannabinoid, behind THC.
+CBD (cannabidiol) is one of over 60 active chemical compounds (or ‘cannabinoids’) in the Cannabis or hemp plant.

 Does CBD come from marijuana or hemp?
 And what’s the difference between the two?